-With the support of ACOA and Innovation PEI, Music PEI is very happy to announce that the 2020/21 round of the Takin Care of Business Program (TCOB) will be resuming this fall.
-TCOB was designed to assist Music PEI members to further develop their careers with a particular focus on the ability to create multiple revenue streams, develop or improve best practice business management skills and increase business opportunities
+With the support of FACTOR, ACOA, and Innovation PEI, Music PEI is thrilled to announce that the 2022/23 round of the Takin’ Care of Business Program (TCOB) will resume this winter.
+TCOB was designed to assist Music PEI members to further develop their careers with a particular focus on developing skills to manage the business side of their music careers, create multiple revenue streams, and increase their overall business opportunities.

 Past participants have had very positive results:

 The Taking Care of Business program helped me get a better understanding of the fundamentals of the music industry, and made me aware of so many revenue streams I was unaware of before.
 It taught me some key components to having a successful career in the industry, such as grant writing, releasing music, and a lot of very valuable things on budgeting and finances.
 This program made connections for me that are invaluable and will help me in the steps of furthering my career.
 It brought $1000 in grants, and almost $2000 in funds for my upcoming album.
 I now have a finished and completed marketing plan and business plan all thanks to this program.
 These are key things that I was unaware of.

 I believe the Taking Care Of Business program is of great value to Music PEI artists.
 A number of projects John and I developed together have a lot of potential.
 The program was really great in terms of making my business more organized, and the industry member introductions were very much appreciated.
 I would be very happy to work with John in a further capacity in the future—he is a consummate professional, has a wealth of knowledge regarding the music industry, and has a clear passion for helping in bettering the careers of the artists he works with.